 You'll only need to buy grow trays and grow lights once, after that you can reuse them over and over again for every grow.
 The only materials you'll need to buy again are the seeds of any microgreens you'll like to grow next and a growing medium such as coco coir.

-First start with some kale seeds, I recommend getting Kale seeds from True Leaf Market as they have given me the most success.
+First start with some kale seeds, I recommend getting Kale seeds from Country Creek Acres as they have given me the most success.

 Step.
 1 Prepare The Grow Tray

 Grab the growing tray with drainage holes and fill it with you're growing medium.
 Then smooth out the surface and mist it well with a spray bottle.
 You can pour water over it but you’ll need to give it 3-5 minutes for the excess water to drain out and into the water tray.